sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 - Runtime monitoring and logging

 Your existing tools to handle these things would integrate with Sourcegraph; no need to switch.

+### Build and adopt developer tools more easily

+We will let you build and roll out developer tools to every developer in your organization, with seamless integration into the editor, code review, and anywhere else developers interact with code.

+- You can build new tools that analyze code and automate processes without cloning, building, and executing code in each repository, and without needing to integrate one-by-one with all of your other tools and data.
+They can access all of your developer tools and data in one central place on your Sourcegraph instance, and they can perform actions (such as creating diffs/PRs or sending notifications to code owners) via Sourcegraph.
+- A [Sourcegraph extension](../../extensions/index.md) (which provides integration with the developer tools and data listed above) can be rolled out to every editor, code review, and code host used by anyone at your organization.

+> Example: You want to encourage better testing among developers in your organization, so you've started measuring test coverage in CI.
+With Sourcegraph, you'd also be able to roll out (optional) test coverage visual overlays to all developers in their editor and code review tool.
+This would make test coverage more useful and accessible to developers while coding and reviewing, which will yield much faster improvements to your testing culture.

 > Example: You want to automatically ingest crash logs from your application and create issues from them.
 To do so, you'd build a tool that parses the stack traces and uses the Sourcegraph API to gather the information to include in the issue: assignment to the code owner of the most recently changed method in the stack trace, a link to the associated code review, logs and traces related to the stack trace, and a list of other services that depend on this code (to help triage).
 Without the infrastructure Sourcegraph will provide, this kind of automation would be extremely hard to build and fragile.